Kent Police: Crime Data Integrity inspection 2017

 Sexual offence victims require significant support from the outset.
 The failure to record such crimes, to provide appropriate support to the victim, or any delay in attendance or investigation will often result in a lack of confidence in the police and reluctance on behalf of the victim to engage in subsequent stages of the criminal justice system.
 The force must improve its performance in this respect.

-102 out of 112 reports of rape audited by HMIC were recorded
+102 of 112 audited rape reports were accurately recorded

 Rape is one of the most serious sexual offence crimes a victim can experience.
 Therefore, the accurate recording of such reports is especially important.
 It helps to ensure victims receive the service they have a right to expect and deserve, and it allows the police to identify the nature and extent of sexual violence in their local area.
 In turn, this enables the police to operate with the highest practicable levels of efficiency to identify and deal effectively with perpetrators.